KiranBabuNekkanti/quickblood/README.md

 ## 11. Conclusion & Next Steps

-LifeLink addresses a critical market need with a technically sound, user-centered approach.
+QuickBlood addresses a critical market need with a technically sound, user-centered approach.
 The detailed personas, prioritized features, and comprehensive architecture provide a solid foundation for development.

 **Immediate Next Steps:**
 1. Validate personas through user research and interviews